LittleTimmy52/OpenComputers/README.md

 ## Purpose
 The purpose of this repo is to simply host my code and projects for oprncomputers.

+## pm-get
+My repository can work with pm-get from AR2000 you can download it via oppm Run the following 2: oppm register AR2000AR/openComputers_codes oppm instal pm_get

+Check out the repo: https://github.com/AR2000AR/openComputers_codes

 ## What I have
 ### ServerFS
 This will be my own file system over a server program.